ZoranStojsavljevic/BeagleBoard-Workshop-Examples/Generic_Initrd_Porting_Guide/initrd_example_1/README.md

+## THIS EXAMPLE still does NOT work, does need a major rework - UNDER CONSTRUCTION!

 ### Generating the GENERIC initramfs/initrd

 The following script should be executed in order to create the GENERIC /boot/initrd.img-$(uname -r) :